20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 To model this assumption explicitly, we relied on [Expected Utility Theory](https://en.wikipedia.org/wiki/Risk_aversion#Utility_of_money): In checking if the game is at equilibrium, the payoffs for both players aren't used as they are (this would be the risk-neutral case).
 Instead, they are first fed to a  couple of functions called `utilityFunctionBuyer` and `utilityFunctionSeller`, that can be defined in any way the modeller wants.
 They represent the risk propensity of both **Buyer** and **Seller**.
 A concave function will represent a risk-averse player, whereas a convex function will represent a risk-prone player.
 Supplying the identity functions will result in the standard risk-neutral case.

-To model this assumption explicitly, we relied on [Expected Utility Theory](https://en.wikipedia.org/wiki/Risk_aversion#Utility_of_money): In checking if the game is at equilibrium, the payoffs for both players aren't used as they are (this would be the risk-neutral case).
-Instead, they are first fed to a  couple of functions called `utilityFunctionBuyer` and `utilityFunctionSeller`, that can be defined in any way the modeller wants.

-The functions represent the risk propensity of both **Buyer** and **Seller**.
-A concave function will represent a risk-averse player, whereas a convex function will represent a risk-prone player.
-Supplying the identity functions will result to the standard risk-neutral case.

 Besides the identities, we also provided a square root definition and a logarithmic definition for the utility functions, which can be found in `Parametrization.hs`

 In practice, these functions are used as follows (cf. [Code deep dive](#code-deep-dive) for syntax details):